a blue and white logo

 a close-up of a sign

-Work from Home Diary 4: Weekend Yard Work & Hallmark Movies
+Work from Home Diary 5: Quarantine Buddy, Work Space & Daily Routine

-Good morning everyone, I hope you had a good weekend.
+Good afternoon everyone.
 I started sharing my thoughts regarding working from home in a series of Work from Home Diary posts.
 Feel free to share your work from home feelings in the comments section below.
-For today’s update, I wanted to share my weekend activities.
-Before I continue, what does yard work and Hallmark movies have to do with miles and points?
-That’s a great question, read on to find out.
+For today’s update, I wanted to talk about my quarantine buddy (Laura), our combined work space, and our daily routine.

 Continue reading